12 Fabulous Fairy Gardens that Don't Need Figurines

 We all need a little magic in our lives.
-But what a lot of us don't need is a tiny garden full of fairy statues with vacant, thousand-yard stares.
-So we've rounded up the 12 most gorgeous, whimsical fairy garden designs, with not a single figurine in sight.
+But a tiny garden full of fairy statues isn't for everyone.
+These are just 12 examples of whimsical fairy garden designs, with not a single figurine in sight.

 1. Natural Nooks and Crannies